-Scientists from Kazan Aviation Institute (KNITU-KAI) have developed innovative algorithms for autonomous navigation of unmanned aerial vehicles using computer vision.
+Scientists from the Kazan Aviation Institute (KNITU-KAI) have developed innovative algorithms for autonomous navigation of unmanned aerial vehicles using computer vision.
 These algorithms allow UAVs to effectively detect circular markers, which significantly improves their ability to autonomous navigation and landing.

 A system capable of functioning autonomously and without loss of efficiency in the absence of satellite communications makes drones more reliable and suitable for use in remote and inaccessible areas where the GPS signal may be weak or absent altogether.